 About Growing Vegetables in Zone 6

 Planting times for zone 6 will depend on whose zone map you are consulting.
 There is a zonal map put out by the United States Department of Agriculture and one put out by Sunset.
 These vary greatly for zone 6.
-The USDA map is broad of stroke and encompasses Massachusetts and Rhode Island, extends southwest through parts of New York and New Jersey, Pennsylvania, West Virginia, Ohio, Indiana, Michigan, Illinois, Missouri, Kansas, Colorado, Nevada, Idaho, Oregon and Washington.
-USDA zone 6 doesn’t stop there but branches out into northwestern Oklahoma, northern New Mexico and Arizona, and on into northern California.
+The USDA map is broad of stroke and encompasses Massachusetts and Rhode Island, extends southwest through parts of New York and New Jersey, Pennsylvania, West Virginia, Ohio, Indiana, Michigan, Illinois, Missouri, Kansas, Colorado, Nevada, Idaho, Oregon, and Washington.
+USDA zone 6 doesn’t stop there but branches out into northwestern Oklahoma, northern New Mexico, Arizona, and on into northern California.
 A very large area indeed!

 Conversely, the Sunset map for zone 6 is very small containing Oregon’s Willamette Valley.
 This is because Sunset takes other things besides the coldest winter temperature average into account.
 Sunset bases their map on factors such as elevation, latitude, humidity, rainfall, wind, soil conditions and other microclimate factors.

 If relying on the coldest average winter temperature, the last frost date is May 1st and the first frost date is November 1st.
 This will, of course, vary due to our constantly changing weather patterns and is intended as a general guideline.